i-dream-of-ai/autobots-docs/src/app/page.md

 {% quick-link title="Installation" icon="installation" href="/installation" description="Step-by-step guides to setting up your chatbot and installing in on your site." /%}

-{% quick-link title="Architecture guide" icon="presets" href="/" description="Learn how the internals work and contribute." /%}
+{% quick-link title="Features" icon="presets" href="/features" description="Learn how the internals work and contribute." /%}

-{% quick-link title="Plugins" icon="plugins" href="/" description="Extend the library with third-party plugins or write your own." /%}
+{% quick-link title="Integrations" icon="plugins" href="/integrations" description="Enhance your chatbot's capabilities with integrations like Go High Level and Zapier, unlocking advanced features and seamless workflows." /%}

 {% quick-link title="API reference" icon="theming" href="/" description="Learn to easily customize and modify your app's visual design to fit your brand." /%}